fc-io/mtg_draft_seatings_generator/README.md

 ## How to use

 ### In Develop Mode
-Modify `resources/drafts.js` to label your drafts Modify `resources/players.js` to label your players.
+* Modify `resources/drafts.js` to label your drafts.
+* Modify `resources/players.js` to label your players.
 Notice that name is used as ids.

 ```
 git clone [this repo]